alexjsmac/switch-jockey/README.md

       shader2.frag
       ...
     ```
-2. (Optional) Add a brightness uniform to the shaders so that the brightness slider in the application can have an effect:
+2. Add a brightness uniform to the shaders so that the brightness slider in the application can have an effect:
     ```
     uniform float     brightness;
     ...